kometenstaub/obsidian-version-history-diff/README.md

 This plugin uses private APIs, so it may break at any time.
 Use at your own risk.

-At the moment, it doesn't properly work on mobile devices, probably because of a CSS issue.

 ## Features

 It can